Relationship with Allah (العلاقة مع الله)

-- Nafs Al-Mutma’innah: a person who commits a sin and feels sorry for it and goes back to Allah ﷻ and repent and never come back to it (the sin).
-This is At-Tawbah An-Nasuhah.
+- Nafs Al-Mutma’innah: one who commits a sin and feels sorry for it and goes back to Allah ﷻ and repent and never come back to it (the sin).
+This is At-Tawbah An-Nasuhah (sincere repentance).
+Tawbah Nasuh means a pure, sincere repentance that perfectly reforms and improves the one who feels it.
+Nasuh (lit: pure, sincere, reforming, improving, repairing).
+“O you who believe!
+Turn to God in true, sincere repentance.”
+[At-Tahrim 66:8]. “…God is always ready to accept repentance, He is full of mercy.”
+[An-Nisa 4:16].
 They are the strongest.
 They live the rest of their lives trying to erase that sin.
-If you have committed one sin and repented, that sin is the reason for you not to commit a any other sin again.
+If you have committed one sin and repented, that sin is the reason for you not to commit any other sin again.

-- Nafs Al-Ammarah Bis Su: a person who commits a sin and she keeps doing it.
+- Nafs Al-Ammarah Bis Su: one who commits a sin and she keeps doing it.
 Every time she stops, her desire overtakes her.
 She commits a sin out of her weakness.
 She delays her repentance because she is not capable of stopping the act.

-- A person who commits a sin and keeps doing it but she does not repent from it.
+- One who commits a sin and keeps doing it but she does not repent from it.